 The challenge with any floor is to ensure that it stays looking as good as new for as long as possible.
-The good news is there are many things the householder can do to keep a laminate floor in good shape.
-An important factor to remember is that while laminate flooring is relatively low-maintenance and simple to keep looking good, there are mistakes that should be avoided to prevent problems occurring.
+The good news is there are many things you can do to keep your laminate floor in great condition.
+An important factor to remember is that whilst laminate flooring is relatively low maintenance, some TLC is needed to keep it looking its best.

-When cleaning laminate flooring there are a number of things to consider.
-These are not waterproof floors, so while any spills should be cleaned up quickly, nothing more than a damp cloth should be used – and residue dried off.
-Do not use a wet mop that will soak the material, as this can seep into and under the laminate, causing it to warp and lose its shape.
+When cleaning laminate flooring there are several things to consider.
+As they’re not waterproof floors, any spills should be cleaned up quickly with nothing more than a damp cloth – and residue should be dried off straight after.
+It’s advised not to use a wet mop as this will soak the material, and can seep into and under the laminate, causing it to warp and lose its shape.

 Secondly, the floor can suffer abrasion from the use of harsh scouring devices, so keep the scrubbing pads and similar items in the cupboard.
 Brushing with a soft-bristled broom should help keep dirt off without damaging the surface.

 Dirt can be easily cleaned away by vacuuming or sweeping.
-Hard debris and small rocks should be cleaned away gently as they can scratch the laminate surface.
+Unwanted debris should be cleaned away gently as it can scratch the laminate surface.
 After the dust and debris are removed, use a cloth-strip mop to mop the floor.
-Many homeowners use cleaning products when they mop their laminate floors, but most of the time, using water is good enough.
 Put some vinegar in the water to prevent water spots from forming.
 Squeeze out as much water as possible when mopping, so that the floor can dry more quickly.

-Some laminate floors are dull because they are old, and not much can be done to put the shine back on them.
-If removing the residue fails to make the laminate floor shine again, then the surface of the floor is probably worn out.
-In this case, a floor shiner can be used to recreate the original look.
+If you’ve had your laminate for quite some time and nothing seems to be helping to bring the shine back, a floor shiner can be used to recreate the original look.
 Applying a coat or two of floor polish can also be effective in reviving the shine.

-The best way to maintain the shine on laminate flooring is to clean it regularly.
+The best way to maintain the shine on laminate flooring is to clean it regularly, for day-to-day cleaning we recommend the Woca Master Cleaner.
 Ultimately, the key is to take good care of your laminate floor.
 It is built to last and, if treated properly, it will.

 Whatever you need for your home, we have a floor to fit your needs.
 Laminate flooring is highly versatile and is an excellent choice for your bathroom or kitchen flooring needs.
 Our flooring range comes in a wide variety of styles and materials and are suitable for residential or commercial settings.